Home

 - Have you gone to the doctor, since the visit to the emergency room physician?

-- How many days were you release from work?
+- How many days were you released from work?

 - When are you planning to go back to work?